-The School of Nursing is a student centered Christian community providing an academically challenging education that enables men and women of diverse backgrounds to safely practice exceptional quality nursing with disciplined intelligence, compassion, and faith.
+MissionThe School of Nursing is a student-centered Christian community which embraces a culture of openness and mutual respect, excellence in teaching, and the privilege of service.
+We strive to provide an academically challenging education that enables men and women of diverse backgrounds to safely practice professional nursing with disciplined intelligence, compassion, courage, and faith.

-VisionThe vision of the School of Nursing is to champion excellence and transform lives in a caring Christian community.
+VisionThe vision of the School of Nursing is to promote health, improve care, and impact cost through excellence in teaching, practice, service, and scholarship in the context of a caring Christian environment.

-Belmont University School of Nursing is a member of the American Association of Colleges of Nursing, the National League for Nursing and the Southern Council of Collegiate Education for Nursing.
+AffiliationBelmont University School of Nursing is a member of the American Association of Colleges of Nursing, the National League for Nursing and the Southern Council of Collegiate Education for Nursing.
 The program is approved by the Tennessee Board of Nursing.